Patty Hearst: Kidnapping

-Motives

-Hearst's kidnapping was partly opportunistic, as she happened to live near the SLA hideout.
-According to testimony at trial, the group's main intention was to leverage the Hearst family's political influence to free two SLA members who had been arrested for the killing in November 1973 of Marcus Foster, Superintendent of Oakland Public Schools.
-They were Russ Little and Joe Remiro.

-After the state refused to free the men, the SLA demanded that Hearst's family distribute $70 worth of food to every needy Californian – an operation that would cost an estimated $400 million.
-In response, Hearst's father took out a loan and arranged the immediate donation of $2 million worth of food to the poor of the Bay Area for one year, in a project called "People in Need."
+After the state refused to free the men, the SLA demanded that Hearst's family distribute $70 worth of food to every needy Californian, an operation that would cost an estimated $400 million.
+In response, Hearst's father obtained a loan and arranged the immediate donation of $2 million worth of food to the poor of the Bay Area for one year in a project called People in Need.
 After the distribution descended into chaos, the SLA refused to release Hearst.

-Hearst's account

-According to Hearst's later testimony at her trial, she was held for a week in a closet, blindfolded and with her hands tied.
-During this time SLA founder Cinque (Donald DeFreeze) repeatedly threatened her with death.
-She was let out for meals, still blindfolded, and began to join in the group's political discussions.
+According to Hearst's testimony at her 1976 trial, she was held for a week in a closet, blindfolded and with her hands tied.
+During this time, SLA founder Cinque (Donald DeFreeze) repeatedly threatened her with death.
+She was allowed to leave the closet for meals, still blindfolded, and began to participate in the group's political discussions.
 She was given a flashlight for reading and SLA political tracts to memorize.
 Hearst was confined in the closet for weeks.
-She said, "DeFreeze told me that the war council had decided or was thinking about killing me or me staying with them, and that I better start thinking about that as a possibility."
-Hearst said, "I accommodated my thoughts to coincide with theirs."
-In an earlier account dated to April 1974, Hearst said she had been offered the choice of being released or joining the SLA.
+She said, "DeFreeze told me that the war council had decided or was thinking about killing me or me staying with them, and that I better start thinking about that as a possibility. ...
+I accommodated my thoughts to coincide with theirs."
+In an April 1974 account, Hearst claimed that she had been offered the choice of being released or joining the SLA.

-When asked for her decision, Hearst said she wanted to stay and fight with the SLA.
+When asked for her decision, Hearst elected to remain and fight with the SLA.
 The blindfold was removed, allowing her to see her captors for the first time.
-After this she was given daily lessons on her duties, especially weapon drills.
-Angela Atwood told Hearst that the others thought she should know what sexual freedom was like in the unit.
-According to her lawyer, Hearst was raped by William "Willie" Wolfe and later by DeFreeze.
+After this, she was given daily lessons on her duties, especially weapon drills.
+Angela Atwood told Hearst that the others wanted Hearst to share in the sexual freedom within the unit.
+Hearst later claimed to have been raped by William "Willie" Wolfe and DeFreeze.

-Announcement

-On April 3, 1974, two months after she was abducted, Hearst announced on an audiotape that she had joined the SLA and taken the name "Tania".
-This was after the nom de guerre of Haydée Tamara Bunke Bider, Che Guevara's comrade.
-The audiotape was released to the media.